MicrosoftDocs/sdk-api/sdk-api-src/content/shlobj_core/ns-shlobj_core-browseinfow.md

 0x00000020. <a href="https://docs.microsoft.com/previous-versions/windows/desktop/legacy/bb776779(v=vs.85)">Version 4.71</a>.
 If the user types an invalid name into the edit box, the browse dialog box calls the application's <a href="https://docs.microsoft.com/previous-versions/windows/desktop/legacy/bb762598(v=vs.85)">BrowseCallbackProc</a> with the <b>BFFM_VALIDATEFAILED</b> message.
 This flag is ignored if BIF_EDITBOX is not specified.

+## -remarks

+> [!NOTE]
+> The shlobj_core.h header defines BROWSEINFO as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).